SADDLEBROOK RESORT Saddlebrook Course (813-907-4566)

 with fitness center, wellness center plus full service spa, a great variety of dining facilities, spectacular tropically landscaped pool area with hot tubs, and recreational opportunities

 that includes a 5 acre challenge site.
-For more info on this world class resort, visit our page for Saddlebrook on our Florida Golf Resort section, with direct link to their website by clicking here.
+For more info on this world class resort, visit their website by clicking here.

 The Golf courses are on property - within walking distance from any of the rooms and suites.
 Both are serviced by one clubhouse, which includes a pro shop stocked with golf

 attire, accessories and clubs.
-The poolside bar & grill is across the way, Dempsey's Steak House is next door and the Cypress Restaurant - serving great breakfast buffets daily
+The poolside bar & grill is across the way, Dempsey's Steak House and TD's Sports Bar - serving great breakfast buffets and lunch daily.
+Each golf

 The Saddlebrook Course is the tighter of the two layouts on property, although it does present a mix of narrow and wide fairways.
 Golfers will encounter some beautifully designed